 There are multiple types of business structures for you to choose from.
 Some are more simple than others and some are newer as well.
 Ask any small business owner and you’re likely to hear a different answer each time.
-With around 30 million small businesses in the US alone, it can be hard to keep track of everyone’s answer.
+With around 30 million small businesses in the US alone, it can be hard to keep track of everyone’s answers.

 Pretty easy to explain, a partnership is when two or more people come together in order to start and run a business.
-Both partners have an equal share in the business and both will report any income on their personal tax return.
+Both partners have an equal share in the business and both will report any income on their personal tax returns.

 Limited Liability Company

 You’re probably more used to its acronym, LLC.
 It’s a newer business structure because of its hybrid nature.
 They can either be run as corporations or partnerships, with a few differences between those.
 Corporations tend to be a bit more complex while the partnership angle runs similar to a regular partnership.

 You’ll be protected from personal liability, meaning your personal assets won’t be at risk should the business face any legal issues.
 When you get your written LLC Operating Agreement it will protect a company’s limited liability status by proving that the LLC is a separate legal entity.

 LLC members (owners) are also considered self-employed and must pay such taxes on their tax returns.
 Check out this LLC guide for all 50 states.

 LLCs can be complicated, which is why it’s a good idea to turn to an LLC expert when starting your business.

 The simplest and most common form of business structure, a sole proprietorship is where you and you alone are the owners.
 You’ll have complete control over your business.

 Being a sole proprietor means that you’re not producing a separate entity and your business assets and liabilities are tied in with your personal assets and liabilities.
 If your company goes under, your personal effects will bear the cost.